TRIQS/nda/doc/ex5.md

 Here, we read the 3-by-3 dataset `A_v` into a view `B_v` consisting of every other column and the rows 1, 2 and 3 of the underlying 5-by-5 array `B`.

-@subsection ex5_p3 Writing to a slice of an existing dataset
+@section ex5_p3 Writing to a slice of an existing dataset

 So far we have only written to an automatically created dataset with exactly the same size and shape as the array/view that is being written.